jenkinsci/eiffel-broadcaster-plugin/README.md

-The publishEiffelArtifacts pipeline step sends an EiffelArtifactPublishedEvent for each EiffelArtifactCreatedEvent that has been recorded in the build using a sendEiffelEvent step with the `publishArtifact` argument enabled.
+The publishEiffelArtifacts pipeline step sends an EiffelArtifactPublishedEvent for each EiffelArtifactCreatedEvent that has been recorded in the build using a sendEiffelEvent step with the `publishArtifact` argument enabled and for each artifact recorded in the specified JSON files in the workspace.

 This requires that each EiffelArtifactPublishedEvent has at least one file defined in its `data.fileInformation` array and that each relative file path